 The human brain is a marvelous and complex organ that allows us to perceive the environment, plan courses of action, and engage in adaptive behaviours.
-Most of the time, these processes are carried out smoothly and efficiently allowing us to function normally.
+Most of the time, these processes are carried out smoothly and efficiently allowing us to function optimally.
 However, there are times and circumstances where the brain does not operate as it should.
-In this unit you will examine abnormal psychological processes which frequently have significant adverse impacts.
-Mental health disorders will be explored in the context of major diagnostic systems and treatment models.
+In this unit you will examine mental health disorders which frequently have significant adverse impacts.
+Mental illness will be explored in the context of major diagnostic systems and treatment models.
 Using a bio-psycho-social approach, you will explore the aetiology and course of psychopathology and consider evidence-based treatments used to facilitate recovery.

 |Student Contribution Band||SCA Band 4|

 96 credit points in CC43, CF59, CL51, CL55, CC13, CB66, CG93 or CA10

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 All on-campus students are expected to attend scheduled classes – in some units, these classes are identified as a mandatory (pass/fail) component and attendance is compulsory.
 International students, on a student visa, must maintain a full time study load and meet both attendance and academic progress requirements in each study period (satisfactory attendance for International students is defined as maintaining at least an 80% attendance record).